IBMStockTrader/portfolio/README.md

    limitations under the License.
 -->

-This service manages a *stock portfolio*.
+This microservice manages a *stock portfolio*.
 The data is backed by two **DB2** tables, communicated with via *JDBC*.
 The following operations are available:

 `GET /` - gets summary data for all portfolios.